The primary authors of this are the sisters we have here at St. Mary’s – the Apostles of the Interior Life.

 - If it is possible, you ought to go to Mass during the week as much as you can, according with your academic/work commitments.

 - Christmas break is usually a period when you have free time on your hands.
 It is ideal to read some good spiritual books that can inspire you and nourish your faith.
 You will find a great treasure in the lives of Saints, their writings, and in books about specific topics in which you are interested (e.g., spiritual discernment, virtues, faith and reason, Church history, apologetics, morality, etc.).
-You can ask your spiritual director or a campus minister for some good titles or you can check out this list here.
+If you don’t know where to start, you can ask a staff member at St. Mary’s for some good titles.

 - Try to be in touch with some good friends, with whom you share the same values.
 You can either pray together sometimes, or take a commitment at the parish together (e.g., helping with teens, Bible study, working in a soup kitchen, etc.), and certainly keep each other accountable for your spiritual life.
 If you can’t be physically in the same place, at least you can call each other regularly.